eyyuen/contradiction-detector/README.md

 - Extraction quality depends on PDF structure — slide-based PDFs lose table context during text extraction
 - Similarity threshold (0.5) may miss some contradictions in loosely worded documents — tunable per use case
+- The number varies slightly between runs because of chunk sampling — typically between 15 and 20 contradictions on our test documents.
+For consistent results a production version would process all chunks with caching.
 - Currently runs locally only — Streamlit Cloud deployment planned
 - Future: support for Word documents and plain text files
 - Future: contradiction confidence scoring